Fundamental concepts for scaling in Azure Cosmos DB for PostgreSQL

 Before we investigate the steps of building a new app, it's helpful to see a quick overview of the terms and concepts involved.

-Azure Cosmos DB for PostgreSQL gives you the power to distribute tables across multiple machines in a cluster and transparently query them the same you query plain PostgreSQL:
+Azure Cosmos DB for PostgreSQL gives you the power to distribute tables and/or schemas across multiple machines in a cluster and transparently query them the same you query plain PostgreSQL:

 In the Azure Cosmos DB for PostgreSQL architecture, there are multiple kinds of nodes: